dvfrancis/hi-lo-card-game/README.md

 ![Hi-Lo gameplay logic flowchart](documentation/flowcharts/game-logic.webp)
 </details>

-Flowchart explaining the logic behind the HI | LO game; used to formulate JavaScript code.
+Flowchart explaining the logic behind the HI | LO game, and used to formulate the JavaScript code.

 ### Skeleton